I’m Cianna Stewart and I’m glad you’re here.

 Over time I got better at not complaining.
 I started solving the problems that made me complain in the first place, and changed my approach to situations I couldn’t change.
 I also saw that my decision to “Go NoCo” was having some concrete effect on my life – effects even greater than I expected.
 I was better able to notice and appreciate the good things in my life.
 The terrible things I’d experienced in the past didn’t get in the way of enjoying myself in the moment.
 The depressed state I experienced every winter started to have less of a hold on me.
 I became closer with my friends.
 I felt happier every day.
 I was even more productive at work.
 Switching my focus from complaining to problem solving made me a more valuable employee, coworker, and manager.
 And I was able to see and jump in to new opportunities because my vision was no longer focused on the bad, but was open to seeing the good and the new – the keys to opportunity.

 I started writing about my experiences.
 I taught classes, and began coaching people on how to eliminate complaints from their lives.
 Through this, I’ve seen many others experience changes in their lives, too, not unlike my own.

 I created the No Complaining Project to share what I’ve learned with you and everyone else.
 I believe that our world will be a much better place if it were free of negativity and blame.
 The decision to stop complaining is one small, personal way to make that world come into being.
 I hope you join me in this effort.
 It’s time to stop complaining and start experiencing your life in a whole new way.

+Join our community.
 Go NoCo and experience greater happiness and satisfaction every day!